chifyroy/IBM_CFC_2020_Hackathon-Exam_Evaluation_on_Air/README.md

   - Apache Solr
   - Node JS
   - IBM Cloud access

+### Training a model in IBM Watson Knowledge Studio:

 ### Steps to setup Solr in local:

 ### Steps to run the code: